niess/mulder/docs/source/interface.rst

       list of predefined density models.

       By default, the atmosphere is composed of :python:`"Air"`.
-This can be overriden with the optional *material* argument, for instance as
+This can be overridden using the optional *material* argument, for examples as follows

       >>> atmosphere = mulder.Atmosphere(material="SaturatedAir")